qdrant/landing_page/qdrant-landing/content/documentation/quickstart-cloud.md

 Now that you have a Qdrant Cloud cluster up and running, you should [test remote access](/documentation/cloud/authentication/#test-cluster-access) with a Qdrant Client.

+For more about Qdrant Cloud, check our [dedicated documentation](/documentation/cloud-intro/).